YangtaoGe518/react-native-chat/README.md

 The Expo Metro bundler will automatically start on your web browser

+## Instructions

 The account is hardcode:
 * username: admin
 * password: adminadmin

+Data storage is implemented with `asyncStorage` in react native, and it is encapsulated by `./src/model/LocalStorage.ts`, you can remove the current data stored on your mobile phone by clicking the *Clear Data* button on the **User** tab, and test the data persistence by clicking the *Log Out* button on the tab.

 ## App Walks Through
 * Login Screen